svaksha/aksh/Agam/guide_phd.md

 + How to structure the journal paper: http://writingajournalarticle.wordpress.com/structure/structure-the-paper/
 + Some excellent advice on research writing by @mnielsen : https://github.com/mnielsen/notes-on-writing/blob/master/notes_on_writing.md

 ## Journal Paper Structure

 ### Introduction
-    State why the problem you address is important State what is lacking in the current knowledge State the objectives of your study or the research question
+    + State why the problem you address is important
+	+ State what is lacking in the current knowledge
+    + State the objectives of your study or the research question

 ### Methods
-    Describe the context and setting of the study Specify the study design
+	+ Describe the context and setting of the study
-    Describe the ‘population’ (patients, doctors, hospitals, etc.)
+	+ Specify the study design
-    Describe the sampling strategy
+	+ Describe the sampling strategy
-    Describe the intervention (if applicable)
+	+ Describe the intervention (if applicable)
-    Identify the main study variables
+	+ Identify the main study variables
-    Describe data collection instruments and procedures Outline analysis methods
+	+ Describe data collection instruments and procedures
+	+ Outline analysis methods

 ### Results
-    Report on data collection and recruitment (response rates, etc.)
+	+ Report on data collection and recruitment (response rates, etc.)
-    Describe participants (demographic, research condition, etc.)
+    + Describe participants (demographic, research condition, etc.)
-    Present key findings with respect to the central research question.
+	+ Present key findings with respect to the central research question.
-    Present secondary findings (secondary outcomes, subgroup analyses, etc.)
+	+ Present secondary findings (secondary outcomes, subgroup analyses, etc.)
 ### Discussion
 	+ State the main findings of the study
     + Discuss the main results with reference to previous research
 	+ Discuss policy and practice implications of the results.
     + Analyse the strengths and limitations of the study.
     + Offer perspectives for future work
 ### Conclusions
     + Include major findings followed by brief discussion on future perspectives and/or application of present work to other disciplines.